Mental health and wellbeing

 • support the rebuilding of friendships and social engagement

-• address and equip pupils to respond to issues linked to coronavirus (COVID-19)
+• address and equip pupils to respond to issues they are worried about

 • support pupils with approaches to improving their physical and mental wellbeing